bluebirch/application-vr-2017/Publikationslista.md

 **Magnusson**, E. (2013).
 Making up (new) women: Conceptions of women in the history of the swedish welfare state.
 In Å. Gunnarsson (Ed.), *Tracing the women-friendly welfare state: Gendered politics of everyday life in sweden*.
 Göteborg: Makadam.

-**Magnusson**, E., & Haavind, H. (2011).
+\textasteriskcentered{}**Magnusson**, E., & Haavind, H. (2011).
 Feminist approaches to psychology in the nordic countries: The fates of feminism in psychology in modern welfare societies.
 In A. Rutherford, R. Capdevila, V. Undurti, & I. Palmary (Eds.), *Handbook of international feminisms* (pp. 151–174).
 New York: Springer.

 **Magnusson**, E., & Marecek, J. (2010). *Genus och kultur i psykologi: Teorier och tillämpningar*.
 Stockholm: Natur & Kultur.